stiganik/StreamingMST/README.md

 ## Usage

 Once the simulation program has been started, two parallel screens are shown to the user.
-The left one ("EDIT") is used to display the initial represented graph, and the right one ("RESULT") presents the minimum spanning tree of the graph.
+The left one ("EDIT") is used to display the initial graph, and the right one ("RESULT") presents the minimum spanning tree of the graph.
 Just after starting up the program, both of these screens are empty.

 ### Input